Paris: What to Hit, and What to Skip

-I’ve been lucky enough to travel to Paris several times – it’s an amazing city, filled with beautiful views, deep history, delicious food and wine, and just the right amount of Parisian snootiness.
-Many people dream of traveling to Paris, and there are an abundance of resources online recommending the best places to go.
-Here’s my take on what’s worth it, and what isn’t.
+I’ve been lucky enough to travel to Paris several times – it’s an amazing city filled with beautiful views, deep history, delicious food and wine, and just the right amount of Parisian snootiness.
+Many people dream of visiting, and with so many guides online it can be hard to know what’s truly worth your time.
+Here’s my take on what to hit, and what to skip.

 What to see